martamagui/StephenKingTheApp/README.md

 ### Testing
 - [x] Write unit tests for use cases and ViewModels.
-- [ ] Create UI tests using Jetpack Compose Testing.
+- [x] Create UI tests using Jetpack Compose Testing.

 ### Additional Features
 - [x] Implement error handling for network issues and API failures.
-- [ ] Change UI to a responsive design.
+- [x] Change UI to a responsive design.
+- [x] Add jacoco for Unit testing reports
+- [x] Raise test coverage at least to 75%
+- [ ] Keep improving the project

 ---
 ## Technologies and Tools
 - **Programming Language**: Kotlin
 - **UI Framework**: Jetpack Compose